jionie/Lyft-3D-Object-Detection/README.md

 └── unet
 ```
 ## Our plan
-Our final objective is to add eva support for storing and querying data for 3-D object detection and finish pipeline (data format changing, training and inference) for both Bird-Eye-View-Based method and PointRCNN based method (a 3D Liadar data based method).
+Our final objective is to add eva support for storing and querying data for 3-D object detection and finish pipeline (data format changing, training and inference) for both Bird-Eye-View-Based method and PointPilliars based method (a 3D Liadar data based method).
 Right now, we finished pipeline for Bird-Eye-View-Based method.

 ## Files for first code review
 For first code review please focus on Bird-Eye-View-Based method, files related are in "unet_baseline" and "generating-dataset/generating-dataet-for-bev" folder.
 The final result in kaggle is 0.045.